MetzinAround/DivasLive/README.md

  JustBotPaid has two functions.
 The first is to tweet every Friday at 5:30pm Eastern Time Zone.
 This tweet includes the video of NSYNC' performing their cover of "Just Got Paid" at the [2001 Billboards awards show](https://www.youtube.com/watch?v=byuPyhx5Ytg).
 The second function is to tweet back at a user when they use "💰💰💰" emojis.
 When a user does this, JustBotPaid responds with a gif from the video for "Just Got Paid," but uses the [original version](https://www.youtube.com/watch?v=jl1mQASHc48) instead. .

+Kickstart.js is a bot that uses my personal twitter accounut to tweet at mountain dew for a sponsorship.